-When the saddle-point is dominant (region I in figure \ref{fig}), it is also stable because all masses are positive.
+When the saddle point is dominant (region I in figure \ref{fig}), it is also stable because all masses are positive.
 In concomitance with a crossover (with II when $u_1=1$ or with III when $u_1=u_2$), some fluctuations become zero-modes.
-This indicates that $z_H(g)=z_c+O(g^2)$: the transition is second order in free theory and it occurs precisely at the ``Hagedorn'' cross-ratio.
+This indicates that $z_H(g)=z_c+O(g^2)$: the transition is second order in free theory and it occurs precisely at the ``Hagedorn'' cross ratio.

 Turning on the coupling changes this situation, but the current formulation of the effective theory does not seem capable of addressing this question rigorously.
-Indeed, loop corrections do not enter \eqref{eq11} as corrections to the effective action, so they do not change the saddle-points nor the fluctuation spectra.
+Indeed, loop corrections do not enter \eqref{eq11} as corrections to the effective action, so they do not change the saddle points nor the fluctuation spectra.
 The structure of \eqref{eq11} is a direct consequence of our derivation after \eqref{eq33}, when we bring down interaction vertices from the SYM action as usual in perturbative calculations.
 One could be tempted to bring the one-loop operator in \eqref{eq11} back to the exponent and repeat the saddle-point analysis for $S_{\textrm{eff}}\left[\rho\right]-N^{-1} \langle \mathcal{O}_{\textrm{1-loop}}^{S}\rangle _{\chi}$.
-However, such new action would be unsatisfactory because $\eqref{eq16}$ depends on the regularisation choice.
+However, such new action would be unsatisfactory because $\eqref{eq16}$ depends on the regularization choice.
 The ambiguity is expected to disappear after the $\rho$-integration (see below \eqref{eq12}) because the four-point function is finite, but it would undermine any physical statement made before the $\rho$-integration, such as the determination of $r_H(g)$ from the fluctuation spectra.
 A workaround could prescribe to pick point-splitting regulatization and exponentiate only the terms proportional to $F^{(1)}\left(z,\bar{z}\right)$ in $\langle \mathcal{O}_{\textrm{1-loop}}^{S}\rangle _{\chi}$, which are known to reproduce the full result \eqref{eq2}.
 We refrain from pursuing this direction and add further comments in section \ref{secConclusion}.